crazycoder1999/Vysor.IO_BOT/Readme.md

 - a daemon on your phone
 - a chrome app/extension

-I was interested on how the app worked and the security aspect of having something like this on a smartphone.
+I was interested on how the app worked and the security aspects of having something like this on a smartphone.
-I wrote this hack to explain how you can create a simple bot using vysor and to think about other aspect of this app.
+I wrote this hack to explain how you can create a simple bot using vysor.
 My device is a nexus 5 running android kitkat 4.4.4.
 The script was tested on 29 august.